-If you or your child has come into contact with poison ivy and is experiencing a reaction, come to Priority Urgent Care.
+If you or your child has come into contact with poison ivy and is experiencing a reaction, come to Priority Urgent Care & Walk-In Clinic.
 We can help you find relief.
-Call us or schedule an appointment online!
-We have 2 convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.
+Contact us or schedule an appointment online!
+We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.

 Poison ivy is the most common plant that causes an allergic reaction upon contact, alongside poison oak and poison sumac.
 When the oil on its leaves comes into contact with the skin, it can cause a rash or blisters and can be incredibly painful.
 Washing the oil from the skin prevents it from spreading, although it does not stop the reaction from occurring.

 Poison ivy is a common wild plant that causes an extremely irritating allergic reaction when the oil from its leaves comes into contact with the skin.
 This reaction is known as contact dermatitis, a blistering rash that spreads over the skin on the areas that came into contact with the irritant.
 Most cases of poison ivy are mild and affect only a small area of the skin.
 However, in severe cases, a poison ivy rash can develop into extremely painful, swollen areas of skin filled with fluid and can cover significant portions of the skin.

 Although the rash may take longer to appear with the first exposure, it usually appears within two days of exposure.
 The rash peaks five days after contracting poison ivy and begins to fade after seven to ten days.
 While some people who are exposed experience little or no effect, being totally immune to poison ivy is very unlikely and is considered extremely rare.